-- The lawyer reviews your case: Based upon the details you share about your fall, the lawyer will determine if you have a solid legal claim.
+- The lawyer reviews your case: A skilled lawyer will determine if you have a solid legal claim based on the details you share about your fall.

-- Review payment terms: If the lawyer handles cases on a contingency fee basis, you will not have to worry about paying up-front costs.
+- Review payment terms: Our firm handles cases on a contingency fee basis, so you will not have to worry about paying upfront costs.

 - Sign an agreement: If the lawyer determines you have a solid claim and you feel comfortable hiring them, you then sign an agreement.

-A: You do not have to pay any up-front costs when you hire a slip and fall attorney from Nicolet Law Accident & Injury Lawyers.
-In contrast to other law offices, we will take your slip and fall case on a contingency basis.
+You do not have to pay any up-front costs when you hire a slip and fall attorney from Nicolet Law Accident & Injury Lawyers.
+In contrast to other law offices, we will take your fall accident case on a contingency basis.
 This payment structure means you won’t have to pay an advance payment or retainer fee.
-Nicolet Law Accident & Injury Lawyers will cover the cost of any expenses during your case and will receive a percentage of your settlement once we resolve your case.
+Nicolet Law will cover the cost of any expenses during your case and will receive a percentage of your settlement or verdict once we resolve your case.

 Here are the benefits of working with our lawyers on a contingency fee basis: